-Drought Watch Declared for Lehigh Valley Region
+Drought Watch Declared by LCA

 A picture of dry corn stalks in a field, to illustrate an LCA blog about a drought watch for the Lehigh Valley region.